sinetris/iam-demo/platform/ansible/README.md

 ## Running ansible

-Connect to the `ansible-controller` VM.
+Connect to the `ansible-controller` instance.

-Inside the VM, move to the `ansible` folder
+Inside the instance, move to the `ansible` folder

 ```bash
 cd /ansible